dverdonschot/nixos-wsl-dev-environment/README.md

 ```

 ## Windows Nerdfont to render icons correctly
-Some of the elements used in oh-my-posh need nerdfonts installed on Windows.
+Some of the elements used in oh-my-posh need nerdfonts installed on Windows and a Nerdfont selected in the terminal program.
-After you run `nixos-rebuild switch` you have to go to terminal settings,
+After you run `nixos-rebuild switch` go to terminal settings,
 select your WSL distrubtion, go to appearance, fonts and select a nerdfont

 ### How to install Nerdfont on Windows